eeriemyxi/sarica/README.md

 Select a random video from a random subscription from your Pornhub account.

 # Configuration
+WARNING: Only Linux is supported as of now.
+Why?
+Because I am lazy.
-Rename `config.yaml.example` to `config.yaml` and update the credentials in that file.
+Rename `config.yaml.example` to `config.yaml`, move it to `~/.config/sacira/`, then update the credentials in that file.

 # Command-Line Arguments
 ```